Skip to main content

 Henry is a chartered certified accountant and is a director of HLG Associates (EK) Limited.

-Henry is a fellow member of the Chartered Association of Certified Accountants who has operated at Director level, within industry, over the last 20 years.
+Henry is a fellow member of the Chartered Association of Certified Accountants.
+Henry has operated at Director level, within industry, over the last 20 years.

 Amanda Garden